immanuel404/iShowcase-App/README.md

 # iShowcase-App
-React and MySQL application that allows users to advertise product items for sale.
+React.js and MySQL application that allows users to showcase product items.
 Appplication has full CRUD functionality with theme selection feature.
 Dependencies include UIKit library and Animate-css library.

 Repo contains build files of iShowcase-App Demo, along with react component files in 'react components' folder.